openfisca/openfisca-doc/key-concepts.md

 The tax and benefit system is the higher-level object in OpenFisca.
 Its goal is to model the legislation of a country.

-OpenFisca is able to simulate any country legislation as long as it is (partially) represented as source code.

 Basically a tax and benefit system contains simulation variables (source code) and legislation parameters (data).

+The OpenFisca core engine is able to simulate any country legislation once it is (partially) represented as source code.

 ## Periods and instants